Quantco/glum/docs/tutorials/regularization_housing_data/regularization_housing.md

 Since we have 72 postal code regions, it would be rather annoying to construct this matrix by hand.
 Luckily, there are libaries that exist for this.
 We use [pysal](http://pysal.org)'s [pysal.lib.weights.Queen](https://pysal.org/libpysal/generated/libpysal.weights.Queen.html) to retrieve a neighbor's matrix from our map data.
 The construction of the penalty matrix is rather straightfoward once we have this information.

-We leave the non-geographic features unregulated (all zeros in the $P2$ matrix).
+We leave the non-geographic features unregularized (all zeros in the $P$ matrix).

 ```python
 # format is {zip1: {neighbord1: 1, neighbor2: 1, ...}}